 Butterflies and Moths have many things in common, just like toad and frog, but its their differences which helps us in the totem or symbolic language and how we are working with nature as our guide and teacher in her shamanic languages.

-I am always very joyful when my white buttery comes around me, I know that most of the work is done as a shaman (at least for that cycle).
-Now that I am older, with lots of experience, the cycles are much shorter in general, like a week.
+I am always very joyful when my white buttery comes around me, I know that most of the work is done (at least for that cycle).
+Now that I am older, the cycles are much shorter in general, like a week.
 When we are young in our 30s or 40s, these cycles can be very long.

 When working with the totem, colors for moths and butterfly become important with the progression of your personal issue (within your changes and transformations) and that is a “living” art or present moment reality, not a predestined or prophetic one, and why the totems show up.
 For example, you start to notice colorful butterflies in your space everyday for a week, the color means “movement, energy” and is beginning to build up to a change.
 The minute you see the brown or gray the energy has shifted, its time to hone inward with that same issue.
 If you take note and pay attention, the beauty of the soul symbolism generally means an emotional issue is surfaces.
 The clan of the butterfly and moth are indeed purely soul issues, this is why they are so light yet flexible and beautiful at the same time.